IsaacHair/map25.2/readme.txt

 up a total of twelve bits between the two of them.
 So, you could shift factor0 up by 8 (displacement, not enumeration) and factor1 up by 4 (again displacement) and get the correct result as long as the factors don't end up being truncated.

+Ok now the most advanced file is lunar_0_11.c.
+Basically, until I update the "basic_library" folder, the most advanced file will be the latest lunar* file.